pecornilleau/etherlink-sandbox/README.md

 Provided as an example.
-It should work, at least it did for me at some poitn in time :shrug:
+It should work, at least it did for me at some point in time :shrug:

+Discoverability is not ideal but there's a README at least.

 # Prerequisite